Why visit Sicily with kids?

 The Vendicari is also brilliant for walking and there are stretches of sandy beach if you just fancy relaxing while the children build a sandcastle.

-Enjoy open air theatre at Taormina
+Enjoy open air theatre at Taormina with kids

 Of the many ancient theatres in Sicily, that of Taormina is likely to hold your attention the longest.
 Of Greek origin but mostly of Roman construction, the amphitheatre in Taormina commands the most impressive views: out over the Bay of Naxos and towards smouldering Mount Etna.
 It’s a very enjoyable place to sit and relax, or if you’re a small child it’s also perfect for climbing.